yumkong/cpp_prac/readme.txt

 (14) cc1_6: rotate an image by 90 degrees (use a little math) (15) cc1_7: use two sets to record row/col indices where 0 occurs (16) cc1_8: a smart way to check rotated string

+#0617
+./cc
+(17) linklist.cpp:  a warm up file for linklist: create/destroy a linklist, insert/delete a node from a linklist (18) cc2_1: delete duplicated data from linklist using set (19) cc2_2: find nth last element from a linklist
+(20) cc2_3: rewrite linklist myself.
+Remove a certain node from linklist, given only access to that node.
+(21) cc2_4: add two linklists like the sum of 2 integers (22) cc2_5: detect loop of a link list with map container